extremely picture-heavy post

 For the first time, we took AirAsia back to Manila.
 We had a hard time looking for their counter and we had to walk back and forth several times.
 It was only upon reaching the boarding gate that we realized that we had been assigned seats far from each other.
 I was near the wings, while Mon was seated at the far end.
 Once the seatbelt indicator turned off, I quickly transferred to his area, and we had the three seats for us to place our things.

-It 4 days before Christmas when got back to the Philippines.
+It was 4 days before Christmas when got back to the Philippines.
 Meanwhile, we were extremely delighted to have visited Korea again.
 We are still not yet planning for our next trip, though.
 It might take a while because of changing plans and priorities.
 However, this was definitely another winter to remember.

 *See related posts in this “Winter in Seoul 2016” series.